Full Spectrum Warrior: Reception

-At the Game Critics Awards of E3 2003, Full Spectrum Warrior was awarded "Best Original Game" and "Best Simulation Game."
+At the Game Critics Awards of E3 2003, Full Spectrum Warrior was awarded "Best Original Game" and "Best Simulation Game".
 The staff of X-Play nominated Full Spectrum Warrior for their 2004 "Best Strategy Game" award, which ultimately went to Rome: Total War.
 It was also a runner-up for Computer Games Magazine's 2004 "Best Interface" award, and for GameSpot's annual "Most Innovative Game" prize.
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Full Spectrum Warrior for "Console Action/Adventure Game of the Year" and "Computer Action/Adventure Game of the Year".

 The Xbox and PC versions received "favorable" reviews, while the PlayStation 2 version received "average" reviews according to video game review aggregator Metacritic.
-According to The NPD Group, Full Spectrum Warrior sold roughly 190,000 units on the Xbox by the end of its debut month.
+According to the NPD Group, Full Spectrum Warrior sold roughly 190,000 units on the Xbox by the end of its debut month.
 Analyst Michael Pachter described this as a commercial success.

 The game sold nearly 1 million copies for Xbox and PC.

-Controversy

 Full Spectrum Warrior became the subject of some controversy shortly after it was released.
 The two primary complaints aired were that the United States Army was not using their training version of the game because it was not "realistic enough".
 Secondly, the United States Army had been short-changed.
 There was some discussion in the press regarding whether the government had either wasted money on the project, or if they had been taken advantage of by Pandemic Studios, and Sony Pictures Imageworks, their partner on the project.